Voyager 1

 The probe made flybys of Jupiter, Saturn, and Saturn's largest moon, Titan.
-NASA had a choice of either doing a Pluto or Titan flyby; exploration of the moon took priority because it was known to have a substantial atmosphere.
+NASA had a choice of either conducting a Pluto or Titan flyby.
+Exploration of Titan took priority because it was known to have a substantial atmosphere.
 Voyager 1 studied the weather, magnetic fields, and rings of the two gas giants and was the first probe to provide detailed images of their moons.

 As part of the Voyager program and like its sister craft Voyager 2, the spacecraft's extended mission is to locate and study the regions and boundaries of the outer heliosphere and to begin exploring the interstellar medium.
 Voyager 1 crossed the heliopause and entered interstellar space on August 25, 2012, making it the first spacecraft to do so.
-Two years later, Voyager 1 began experiencing a third "tsunami wave" of coronal mass ejections from the Sun that continued to at least December 15, 2014, further confirming that the probe is indeed in interstellar space.
+Two years later, Voyager 1 began experiencing a third wave of coronal mass ejections from the Sun that continued to at least December 15, 2014, further confirming that the probe is in interstellar space.

-In a further testament to the robustness of Voyager 1, the Voyager team tested the spacecraft's trajectory correction maneuver (TCM) thrusters in late 2017 (the first time these thrusters had been fired since 1980), a project enabling the mission to be extended by two to three years.
-Voyager 1s extended mission is expected to continue until about 2025, when its radioisotope thermoelectric generators (RTGs) will no longer supply enough electric power to operate its scientific instruments.
+In 2017, the Voyager team successfully fired the spacecraft's trajectory correction maneuver (TCM) thrusters for the first time since 1980, enabling the mission to be extended by two to three years.

+Voyager 1 experienced two successful revivals of several thrusters: In 2018-2019 then in 2025.

+Voyager 1's extended mission is expected to continue to return scientific data for several more years.
+Its radioisotope thermoelectric generators (RTGs) may supply enough electric power to return engineering data until 2036.

 Mission background

-History

-In the 1960s, a Grand Tour to study the outer planets was proposed which prompted NASA to begin work on a mission in the early 1970s.
-Information gathered by the Pioneer 10 spacecraft helped Voyager's engineers design Voyager to cope more effectively with the intense radiation environment around Jupiter.
-However, shortly before launch, strips of kitchen-grade aluminum foil were applied to certain cabling to further enhance radiation shielding.

-Initially, Voyager 1 was planned as "Mariner 11" of the Mariner program.
-Due to budget cuts, the mission was scaled back to be a flyby of Jupiter and Saturn and renamed the Mariner Jupiter-Saturn probes.
-As the program progressed, the name was later changed to Voyager, since the probe designs began to differ greatly from previous Mariner missions.
+A 1960s proposal for a Grand Tour to study the outer planets led NASA to begin work on a mission during the early 1970s.
+Initially, Voyager 1 was planned as Mariner 11 of the Mariner program.
+Due to budget cuts, the mission was reduced to a flyby of Jupiter and Saturn and renamed the Mariner Jupiter-Saturn probes.
+The name was changed to Voyager when the probe designs began to differ substantially from Mariner missions.

 Spacecraft components

-Voyager 1 was constructed by the Jet Propulsion Laboratory.
+Voyager 1 was built by the Jet Propulsion Laboratory (JPL).
+It has a bus shaped like a decagonal (ten-sided) prism.
 It has 16 hydrazine thrusters, three-axis stabilization gyroscopes, and referencing instruments to keep the probe's radio antenna pointed toward Earth.
-Collectively, these instruments are part of the Attitude and Articulation Control Subsystem (AACS), along with redundant units of most instruments and 8 backup thrusters.
+Collectively, these instruments are part of the Attitude and Articulation Control Subsystem (AACS), along with redundant units of most instruments and eight backup thrusters.
 The spacecraft also included 11 scientific instruments to study celestial objects such as planets as it travels through space.